EMoreno65/startup/notes.md

 I learned how to set my font size and position in CSS, I use font size and align items to adjust the settings.
 I also learned flex 0 means the page i fixed while any non zero number means it can be adjusted by the respective unit.

 10/12/24
+So I learned we need to work within the headers, body, etc to apply our changes.
+For one file, I couldn't center the 4 page options because I forgot it didn't have its own div section.
+So I need to be conscious of that
 I learned from the JS arrays that we use i => and then some kinda modification or test of i.
 This will be very useful for knowing how to implement logic in web development.